About Mude Threads - by Jazz Moodie

 The Mission: Fighting sexualisation and championing body positivity!

-Mude's battle is against the censorship, sexualisation and judgement of our natural, nuanced, fleshy bodies.
-I use myself as reference for most of my drawings, so the designs are a process of reconnecting with my own body form.
-I have been hyper-sexualised, without my consent, my whole life due to my petite frame and unusually large breasts.
-Seeing myself translated into a beautiful collection of lines and curves made me realise that my body is unique and beautiful.
-Years of viewing myself through a skewed lens was shattered and I am finally happy with this body that has got me through the good times and the rough times.
+Mude's battle is against the censorship, sexualisation and judgement of our natural, nuanced, beautiful bodies.
+I have been hyper-sexualised, without my consent, my whole life due to my petite frame and large breasts.
+Seeing myself translated into a beautiful collection of lines and curves made me realise that my body is unique, beautiful and all mine.
+Wearing nakedness has helped me reclaim control over my body.

 "It’s striking how much power a t-shirt can have.
 In every one of Moodie’s designs, the naked female body is portrayed with such delicacy and care that it’s impossible to feel when wearing a Mude creation that nakedness is something to be ashamed of." - Girls that Gig.